wdporter/i-am-that-vuepress/98-freedom-from-self-identification/readme.md

 **Q:**&ensp;Then what am I to do?

 **M:**&ensp;Try to *be*, only to *be*.
-The all-important word is ‘try’.
+The all-important word is “try”.
 Allot enough time daily for sitting quietly and trying, just trying, to go beyond the personality with its addictions and obsessions.
 Don’t ask how; it cannot be explained.
 You just keep on trying until you succeed.
 If you persevere, there can be no failure.
 What matters supremely is sincerity, earnestness; you must really have had a surfeit of being the person you are; now see the urgent need of being free of this unnecessary self-identification with a bundle of memories and habits.
 This steady resistance against the unnecessary is the secret of success.

 After all, you are what you are every moment of your life, but you are never conscious of it except, maybe, at the point of awakening from sleep.
 All you need is to be aware of being, not as a verbal statement, but as an ever-present fact.
 The a awareness that you *are* will open your eyes to what you are.
 It is all very simple.
 First of all, establish a constant contact with your self; be with yourself all the time.
 Into self-awareness all blessings flow.
 Begin as a centre of observation, deliberate cognisance, and grow into a centre of love in action.
-‘I am’ is a tiny seed which will grow into a mighty tree — quite naturally, without a trace of effort.
+“I Am” is a tiny seed which will grow into a mighty tree — quite naturally, without a trace of effort.

 **Q:**&ensp;I see so much evil in myself.
 Must I not change it?